wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 The `cont.resume` instruction is parameterised by a collection of
-*event clauses*, which maps control event names to their respective
+*tag clauses*, which maps control tag names to their respective
 handlers in the residual computation of the continuation object.
 The
 instruction `cont.resume` fully consumes its continuation argument,
 meaning a continuation object can only be used once.

 The second way to resume a continuation object is to raise an
-exception at the control event invocation site.
+exception at the control tag invocation site.
 This effectively
 amounts to performing "an abortive action" which causes the stack to
 be unwound.